bugdlr/tetris/README.md

 Future functionality to be added:
   - animated line clearing
-  - animated game over
-  - animated messaging for tetris, t-spin, and new high score
+  - animated messages for tetris, t-spin, and new high score
   - dynamic scoring for t-spins, combos, and back-to-back tetrises
   - music